nautsio/hands-on-azure-container-services/slides.md

 - docker stop $(docker ps -ql)

 !SLIDE
-# Local shellinabox application
+### Local shellinabox application

 <p style="font-size: 80%">
 shellinabox provides a shell with a web interface so you can safely snoop around on a machine.
+The environment variables 'SIAB_USER' and 'SIAB_PASSWORD' allow you to set the username and password with which you can log in.
+The environment variable 'SIAB_SSL'  controls encrytion by the shell.
 <br/>
 <hr/>
 </p>